cristianoliveira/awesome4girls/README.md

   - [League of Women Coders](http://lwc.tech/)

-    League of Women Coders (formerly Ladies Who Code, est. June 2011) is a grassroots collective that focusses on coding, hacking, and learning together.
+    League of Women Coders (formerly Ladies Who Code, est. June 2011) is a grassroots collective that focuses on coding, hacking, and learning together.
 We’re like a book club for superhero women coders.
 You’ll find us championing free software, debating the best uses for ternary operators, defending against trolls, sharing what we know, and supporting each other in every way we can.

   - [Technovation](http://www.technovationchallenge.org/)

     The global technology entrepreneurship program for girls.
-Students work in teams to develop mobile app “startups” to solve real problems in their communities.
+Students work in teams to develop mobile app startups to solve real problems in their communities.

   - [Women Who Code](https://www.womenwhocode.com) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="United States" width="30">

     Women Who Code (WWCode) is a U.S. based 501(c)(3) non-profit dedicated to inspiring women to excel in technology careers.
 We connect amazing women with other like minded amazing women around the globe who unite under one simple notion – the world of technology is much better with women in it.

-## Intiatives/Programs
+## Initiatives/Programs
   Initiatives that have the goal to prepare women for a tech career.

 ### Academy/Camp